tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 # Trees
 ## Benefits
+* logarithmic search and insert is faster than the linear runtime of other data structures
 ## Disadvantages
+* Runtime slows when tree is unbalanced
+* Deletion is slow
 ## How does a tree (BST.) differ from other data structures (i.e. arrays, linked list)
+* BSTs have faster searching and inserting
 ## Rules of a Tree o Binary Search Tree (BST)
+* A binary search tree is a binary tree storing keys or kv entires at its interval nodes nad satisfying the following property:
+* Entries are sorted
+* Values smaller than root, left subtree
+* Values greater than root, right subtree
+* Each node (vertex) must have exactly one path (edge) to another node If not then it’s a graph
+* Nodes that have two children are called internal nodes
+* That have one or fewer children are called external nodes
+* Leaf nodes have no children
+* Depth same as tree
+* Height same as a tree
+* The number of children of a given node is called the degree

 ## Big-O Runtime
 ### Access
 * O(log(n)) Logarithmic Runtime